Skip to content

 Use these posters in communal areas for your tenants:

-When tenants (leaseholders) have contaminated recycling bins
+When tenants or leaseholders have contaminated recycling bins

 The collection crew will put a sticker on the bin advising that the bin has been contaminated.
 Include the appropriate text from the list below in your communications to tenants about the issue: